-- Know and comply with the BSA/AML Policy and other applicable Company Policies; - Promptly escalate or report potentially suspicious activity; - Accurately complete all applicable client due diligence requirements (i.e., "know your customer"); and - Complete all required BSA/AML and related training.
+- Know and comply with the AML/CFT Policy and other applicable Company Policies; - Promptly escalate or report potentially suspicious activity; - Accurately complete all applicable client due diligence requirements (i.e., "know your customer"); and - Complete all required AML/CFT and related training.

-Office of Foreign Assets Control, Trade Sanctions, and Embargoes
+Office of Foreign Assets Control, Trade Sanctions, Embargoes, and Anti-Boycott Laws

 The Company is committed to following any applicable laws, rules, and regulations regarding trade sanctions and other embargoes and is supportive of the Treasury Department's Office of Foreign Assets Control ("OFAC") efforts to combat illicit financial transactions.
 Federal laws, rules, and regulations prohibit U.S. persons and corporations from transacting with specific persons, entities, and/or countries on lists provided by OFAC.
-Prohibited activities include opening accounts, sending or receiving money, transferring securities, or engaging in any transaction with persons or entities from OFAC-prohibited countries.
+Prohibited activities include opening accounts, sending or receiving money, transferring securities, or engaging in transactions with persons or entities based in comprehensively sanctioned jurisdictions.